bahrmichael/bahrmichael.github.io/_posts/2021-04-09-replacing-local-with-managed-dynamodb.md

 the [AWS JavaScript SDK](https://aws.amazon.com/sdk-for-javascript/) for table setup and database queries, we need to have an active AWS profile and valid credentials.
 [Check this guide on how to create named AWS profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).

-In our `package.json` we have a test script as shown below, which passes the personal profile to our test runner.
+In our `package.json` we have a test script as shown below, which passes the `personal` profile to our test runner.

 ```
 "test:functional": "AWS_PROFILE=personal jest --config test_config/jest.functional.config.js"
 ```

 The jest config file also references further environment variables, like the table names for running tests.
-Making the table names configurable is important, so that we can select different table names when running multiple test executors in the same account.
+Making the table names configurable is important, so that we can select unique table names when running multiple test executors in the same account.

 ## 2. Text Executor Permissions